Nemesis-19/2020330_AP_PROJECT/README.md

-# 2020330_AP_PROJECT
-Made a fully functional S&amp;L game using JavaFX library and scene builder.
+Made a fully functional 2-player Snakes & Ladder game using JavaFX Library and Scene Builder.
 Then simulated it as a Markov Chain, and proved its Markov Property using Graphical Analysis (Python)